arunpraba/reactjs.org/src/content/learn/updating-arrays-in-state.md

 Updating nested arrays without mutation can get a little bit repetitive.
 [Just as with objects](/learn/updating-objects-in-state#write-concise-update-logic-with-immer):

 - Generally, you shouldn't need to update state more than a couple of levels deep.
 If your state objects are very deep, you might want to [restructure them differently](/learn/choosing-the-state-structure#avoid-deeply-nested-state) so that they are flat.
-- If you don't want to change your state structure, you might prefer to use [Immer](https://github.com/immerjs/use-immer), which lets you write using the convenient but mutating syntax and takes care of producing the copies for you.
+- If you don't want to change your state structure, you might prefer to use [Immer](https://github.com/immerjs/use-immer), which enables you write using the convenient but mutating syntax and takes care of producing the copies for you.

 Here is the Art Bucket List example rewritten with Immer: